notarianni/notarianni.github.io/content/about.md

-I am software creator interested in eXtreme Programming and software desig
+I am a software creator interested in eXtreme Programming and software design.

 Opinions are my own and not the views of my employer.